 You have the option to submit a one-page statement, resume, or recommendation as part of your online application.
 If you’re missing required coursework, fall below admission criteria, or graduated from a nonaccredited high school, we recommend you complete this step.

 Apply to Ball State

-After completing the steps above, it’s finally time to complete the online application.
-An application and all required application materials must be received at least two weeks prior to the start of classes for a given term in order to be considered for admission to Ball State.
+After completing the steps above, it’s time to complete the online application.
+An application and all required application materials must be received at least two weeks before the start of classes for a given term to be considered for admission to Ball State.
 However, we recommend you do so by the priority deadline for your term.

 Please note that if an applicant is denied admission to Ball State University, they may reapply for an earlier term only if new materials are provided (updated test scores and/or transcripts).
 An applicant’s test-optional choice cannot be changed if applying for an earlier term.
 If applying for a future term, an applicant’s test-optional choice can be different than a previous application.